1. King's College Chapel

 Receiving over 300,000 visitors a year, this medium-sized museum holds a remarkably varied, high-quality and beautifully curated collection.
 It is housed in the imposing, classically-designed Founders Building.

-The Museum's works are arranged into five departments:
+The Museum's works are arranged into departments, including:

-- Antiquities: artefacts ranging from stone coffins to seal-stones and gold and silver jewelry.
+- Antiquities: artefacts ranging from stone coffins to seal-stones and gold and silver jewellery.

-- Applied Arts: olding about 20,000 pieces of decorative art and sculpture from Europe, India and the Middle and Far East;
+- Applied Arts: holding about 20,000 pieces of decorative art and sculpture from Europe, India and the Middle and Far East;

-- Coins and Medals : displaying almost 200,000 items, including a Victoria Cross and the Ides of March denarius, struck in 42/43BC—the Roman Republic's most famous coin;
+- Coins and Medals : displaying almost 200,000 items, including a Victoria Cross and the Ides of March denarius, struck in 42/43BC and with a likeness of Brutus stamped on the coin—the Roman Republic's most famous coin;

 - Manuscripts and Printed Books: displaying works by Thomas Hardy and Virginia Woolf, and autograph scores by Handel and Elgar; and